Date: April 4, 2020

 Bald Eagles.
 Bald Eagles go through a series of molts leading to adult plumage.

-The process takes 3-6 years, typically 5.
+The process takes 3-6 years (most take 5).
 The eagle on the left is a one-year old

 (second plumage) and the one on the right is age 2 (third plumage).
 Beak and